| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 This generic function computes an adaptive kernel estimate of probability density or intensity.

-The function densityAdaptiveKernel
+The function densityAdaptiveKernel is generic.

 The spatstat package family includes methods for spatial objects.